openwisp/ansible-openwisp2/README.md

     ansible-playbook -i hosts playbook.yml

-You may also run the playbook automatically periodically or when a new release of OpenWISP2, for example, by using setting up a continuos integration system.
+You may also run the playbook automatically periodically or when a new release of OpenWISP2, for example, by setting up a continuous integration system.

 Role variables
 ==============